Kovah/LinkAce-Website/content/docs/v1/general/translations.md

 Currently, the top 30 most popular languages are targeted.
 If you want to translate a less popular one, please open an issue in the repository.

-Before a new language will be officially added to the application, it needs to be completely translated into the target language.
-Also, those languages need regular users who are capable of translating or correcting strings for new versions.
+Before a new language will be officially added to the application, it needs to be completely translated.
+Also, those languages need users who are capable of translating or correcting strings for new versions.

 ## Currently available Languages

+* Catalan
 * Chinese (Simplified)
+* French
 * German
+* Hungarian
+* Spanish